Search by Keyword

 Lewisohn describes their overdubs as “John and Paul handclapping, coughing, sputtering and slipping in the odd vocal reminiscent of Bluebottle in 'The Goon Show,'” this impersonation being heard in “Part 4.”
 “Part 5” primarily features Lennon's indecipherable British statesman's voice, described by musicologist Alan Pollack as sounding like “White Fang” from the American Soupy Sales TV show.
 After three mono mixes were made of this tomfoolery, the third being deemed the best, the song was once again delegated to the archives for future release.

-The primary focus in The Beatles camp at that time was two-fold; one being the preparation and release of their previously recorded “Get Back” album scheduled for release sometime in June, hence the need for George to re-record his guitar solo on “Let It Be” on that day, the other being the recording of newly written songs which would eventually be included on “Abbey Road.”
+The primary focus in The Beatles camp at that time was two-fold: the preparation and release of their previously recorded “Get Back” album scheduled for sometime in June, hence the need for George to re-record his guitar solo on “Let It Be” on that day; and the recording of newly written songs which would eventually be included on “Abbey Road.”
 “You Know My Name (Look Up The Number),” however fun it was to record, didn't appear to fit into either of these projects so this 6:08 mono mix languished in the EMI tape library for the time being.

-But with these events going on in John's life, as well as his highly publicized activities with new wife Yoko Ono, he still kept this recording in the back of his mind.
+But with these events underway and everything else going on in John's life, such as his highly publicized activities with new wife Yoko Ono, he still kept this recording in the back of his mind.
 Simultaneous to Beatles releases of 1969, he concocted a new project as an outlet for his own music, calling it “Plastic Ono Band."
-The first release under this name was his anthem “Give Peace A Chance,” this single being released on July 7th, 1969.
+The first single credited to this name was his anthem “Give Peace A Chance,” released on July 7th, 1969.
 Then, after he announced to his bandmates that he wanted to leave The Beatles, Lennon released the second “Plastic Ono Band” single “Cold Turkey” on October 20th, 1969.

-Wanting to keep his “Plastic Ono Band” project in full swing, he devised a plan to take two previously recorded Beatles tracks that hadn't been released yet for a new single.
+Hoping to keep his “Plastic Ono Band” project in full swing, he devised a plan to use two unreleased Beatles tracks for a new single.
 Apple Records announced in a press release that this new single would feature John and Yoko accompanied by “many of the greatest show business names of today,” the press rightfully interpreting this to mean this was actually a Beatles release of some sort.
 This single was a pairing of “You Know My Name (Look Up The Number)” as the a-side and a leftover “White Album” track from 1968 entitled “What's The New Mary Jane” as the b-side.
-A catalog number “APPLES 1002” was designated for this single in Britain, showing that this idea went much further than a planning stage.
+A catalog number “APPLES 1002” was designated for the single in Britain, showing that this endeavor progressed well beyond the planning stage.
 It was scheduled to be released on December 5th, 1969, the same week that The Beatles' “Come Together / Something” record was at #1 in the US.

 In preperation for this proposed new “Plastic Ono Band” single, John met with engineers Geoff Emerick, Mike Sheady and Nick Webb in EMI Studio Two on November 26th, 1969 to ready these songs for release.
-Since the tape box designates both Geoff Emerick and John Lennon as producers, it's clear to see who actually was in charge on this day.
-This session began in the control room at 7 pm, the first order of business being to make a tape copy of the 6:08 mono mix of “You Know My Name (Look Up The Number)” from April 30th, 1969, which was now called “remix mono 4.”
-Interestingly, only mono mixes were ever made of the song up to this point, so instead of going back to the master tape on this day and creating a new mix in stereo, John and Geoff Emerick opted to just stay with the mono mix to simplify things.
-By the second half of 1969, all single releases were in stereo, such as his current “Cold Turkey” single, but they apparently felt that keeping this mono would suffice.
+Although the tape box designates both Geoff Emerick and John Lennon as producers, it's clear who was actually in charge on that day.
+The session began in the control room at 7 pm, the first order of business being to make a tape copy of the 6:08 mono mix of “You Know My Name (Look Up The Number)” from April 30th, 1969, which was now called “remix mono 4.”
+Interestingly, only mono mixes of the song had ever been made up to this point, so instead of going back to the master tape on this day and creating a new mix in stereo, John and Geoff Emerick opted to just stay with the mono mix to simplify things.
+By the second half of 1969, almost all single releases were in stereo, including his current “Cold Turkey” single, but they apparently felt that keeping this mono would suffice.

-After the tape copy of “You Know My Name (Look Up The Number)” was complete, they took to editing the song so as to be of a more suitable length for radio airplay.
-The rock'n'roll “Part 1” of the song was shortened and edited directly onto the lounge-sounding “Part 3, totally omiting the ska-sounding “Part 2” altogether.
-After “Part 3” concludes, the Goons-like “Part 4” is edited on after omiting a small amount of its opening measures.
+After the tape copy of “You Know My Name (Look Up The Number)” was complete, they took to editing the song to a length more suitable for radio airplay.
+The rock'n'roll “Part 1” of the song was shortened and edited directly onto the lounge-sounding “Part 3, omitting the ska-sounding “Part 2” altogether.
+After “Part 3” concludes, the Goons-like “Part 4” is edited on after omitting a brief portion of its opening measures.
 This then goes directly into the full English-statesman “Part 5,” the result cutting the song down to 4:20.
-After this was out of the way, they took to more extensive work on “What's The New Mary Jane,” stereo mixing, adding overdubs and then editing the song to become the b-side of the single.
+After this was out of the way, they began some more extensive work on “What's The New Mary Jane,” adding overdubs, stereo mixing, and then editing the song to become the b-side of the single.
 At 3 am the next morning, the session was complete, having prepared both sides of the next “Plastic Ono Band” single.

 However, John was going to get “You Know My Name (Look Up The Number)” released one way or the other.
 If EMI was insisting that it be issued as a Beatles track and not under the “Plastic Ono Band” name, as was most likely the case, John found a way to do so.
 On March 6th, 1970, the song “Let It Be” was finally released as a single in preparation for the movie and soundtrack album of the same name that was due to debut in May of that year.

-Paul was more concerned with his soon-to-be-released solo album “McCartney” to have any input concerning this single, but John put his two cents in to insist that “You Know My Name (Look Up The Number)” became its b-side.
+Paul was more concerned with his soon-to-be-released solo album “McCartney” than with having any input regarding this single, but John put his two cents in to insist that “You Know My Name (Look Up The Number)” became its b-side.
 After all, the mother plates to be used for pressing the single in Britain was already in existence so it was cost effective to use it for a b-side to the “Let It Be” single.
 In fact, early pressings of the British single contain the “APPLES 1002-A” matrix (though crossed out) pressed into the run-out groove.
 This indicates that the original intention of this mono mix was as the “A” side of the above mentioned “Plastic Ono Band” single.
-This was changed in later pressings of the British 45.
+This was changed on later pressings of the British 45.

 Sometime in 1995, George Martin and Geoff Emerick pulled out the master tape of “You Know My Name (Look Up The Number)” to create a stereo mix of the song to be included on the compilation album “Anthology 2.”
-Although the vocal overdubs weren't recorded until April 30th, 1969, the majority of the song was recorded in 1967 in-between their “Sgt.
+Although the vocal overdubs weren't recorded until April 30th, 1969, the majority of the song was recorded in 1967 between their “Sgt.
 Pepper” and “Magical Mystery Tour” projects.
-Therefore, this newly created mix was positioned chronologically within this time period on this album.
+Therefore, this newly created mix was positioned chronologically within that time period on the album.

-While they had the full 6:08 length at their disposal, it is unfortunate that they decided not to present the song in its entirity despite the liner notes patting itself on the back by saying: "Here it is...at almost six minutes, in extended form for the first time, including never-before-heard sections cut out by John and newly restored."
+While they had the full 6:08 length at their disposal, they unfortunately decided not to present the song in its entirity despite the self-congratulatory liner notes saying: "Here it is...at almost six minutes, in extended form for the first time, including never-before-heard sections cut out by John and newly restored."
 In reality, while they did include all of parts 1, 2 and 3 (“Part 2” never being released before), they edited out some of "Part 4" and faded out “Part 5” too soon.
 Of interest here, however, is the inclusion of more "master of ceremonies" banter from John heard in the background during "Part 3."

-In fact, there was even a bit of confusion regarding what the exact title of this obscure Beatles song was.
+In fact, there was even some confusion regarding what the exact title of this obscure Beatles song was.
 The record label read “You Know My Name (Look Up My Number)” instead of “the” number, this slight mistake continuing through most of the US reissues thereafter.
 The picture sleeve contained the correct title, as did all of the UK pressings of the single.

-The first appearance of the song on a US album was “Rarities,” which was released on March 24th, 1980.
+The first actual appearance of the song on a US album was the US Capitol version of “Rarities,” which was released on March 24th, 1980.
 The album was Capitol's answer to the British “Rarities” album that was being imported to the states in droves, this album containing Beatles' singles and EP tracks that were not contained on a British album at the time.
-Since Beatles album configurations were quite different in the US at the time, a US “Rarities” album became in high demand.
+Since Beatles album configurations were quite different in the states, a US “Rarities” album became in high demand.
 It reached #21 on the Billboard album chart despite not having any singles released from it at the time.